What's New from the Charities Directorate of CRA

 Did Mr. Imoh give charitable donations of 45,000, in cash, to Revival Time Ministries International over 3 years?
 Did Mr. Bello give $15,000 to the same charity?
 This is the crux of the case.
 You can read about Revival Time Ministries International's revocation by CRA here.
 (As an aside and outside the scope of charity law you can read about allegations of sexual assault here.)
 Far from having poor records or no records the charity produced some Canadian bank statements which the charity seemed to prepare for itself.
 I did not know that you can prepare your own bank statements but I learn a new thing everyday!
 This case really enhanced my understanding of charity law in Canada!

 September 06, 2014

 We recently reviewed the T3010 information for 2012.
 The database was prepared by the Charities Directorate of CRA in June 2014 and covers about 85,477 charities which is almost all of the 2012 T3010 returns.
 Canadian registered charities were required to disclose on the 2012 T3010 “Did the Charity Carry on Political Activities During the Fiscal Year?” (line 2400) and “Enter the Total Amount spent by the Charity on these activities” (line 5000)

 September 01, 2014

-Following up on the 2014 Budget Finance has released draft tax legislation for consultation.
-The changes with respect to bequests to registered charities are from Budget 2014 will allow some greater flexibility for claiming the charitable donations against either the estate or a trust.
+Following up on the 2014 Budget, Finance has released draft tax legislation for consultation.
+The changes with respect to bequests to registered charities are from Budget 2014, and will allow some greater flexibility for claiming the charitable donations against either the estate or a trust.
 This bequest proposal has generally been welcomed.
-It will deal with some situations were there is a mismatch between the income a deceased person or their estate has and the amount gift left to charity.
+It will deal with some situations were there is a mismatch between the income a deceased person or their estate has and the amount of gift left to charity.

 August 28, 2014